cockroachdb/docs/v1.1/deploy-cockroachdb-on-digital-ocean-insecure.md

 ## Step 1.
 Create Droplets

 [Create Droplets](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet) for each node you plan to have in your cluster.
+If you plan to run a sample workload against the cluster, create a separate droplet for that workload.

 - Run at least 3 nodes to [ensure survivability](recommended-production-settings.html#cluster-topology).